Arjunn810/HomeAutomation/README.md

 -Run the app:

-  npx expo start
+  `npx expo start`

 Open in the Expo Go app (Android/iOS) to control devices.

 **☁️ MQTT Configuration (HiveMQ Cloud)**

--Create a free HiveMQ Cloud account.
+Create a free HiveMQ Cloud account.

-  Set up a broker instance and note the hostname, port (TLS), username, and password.
+ - Set up a broker instance and note the hostname, port (TLS), username, and password.

-  Use the same credentials in both the app and ESP32 firmware.
+ - Use the same credentials in both the app and ESP32 firmware.

 -Use topics like:

-  home/devices*
+- home/devices*

-  Messages: cooler_on, fan_off, light_on, heater_off, etc.
+- Messages: cooler_on, fan_off, light_on, heater_off, etc.

 **🧪 Testing Instructions**

--Upload the firmware to ESP32 using Arduino IDE.
+- Upload the firmware to ESP32 using Arduino IDE.

--Power the ESP32 and connect the relay to appliances.
+- Power the ESP32 and connect the relay to appliances.

--Launch the app.
+- Launch the app.

--Tap buttons to turn each device ON/OFF.
+- Tap buttons to turn each device ON/OFF.

--Watch relays switch and devices respond in real-time.
+- Watch relays switch and devices respond in real-time.

 📸 Screenshots
 -Added in project Dir